emsquared/OpenCore-Setup/README.md

 I am a novice when it comes to building a hackintosh.
 I do not understand a lot of what happens behind the scenes.
 This configuration is a combination of the helpful [vanilla guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/) and [reading the entire docuemtnation](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf).

-**I DO NOT provide any gurantees for this setup outside of my own use case.**
+**I DO NOT provide any guarantees for this setup outside of my own use case.**